Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 To combat the economic hardships associated with getting hit by an uninsured motorist, some states require drivers to purchase uninsured or underinsured motorist coverage.
 This type of policy will help cover damages to you and your property that an at-fault, uninsured driver cannot pay for.

+Can proof of financial responsibility replace auto insurance?
 In most states, auto insurance will act as your proof of financial responsibility.
 However, in a few rare states, you can hold a surety bond, cash deposit, estate bond, or even a government bond with your state to act as financial responsibility evidence.

 However, watch the following video from eHowFinance to learn why it is easier to just purchase a basic auto insurance policy than it is to take out a bond, even if you live in California.